dcppc/centillion/quality/Readme.md

 * Checklist for releases
 * Checklist for deployment of https://search.nihdatacommons.us nginx etc.
-* Checklist in issue

 ## Documentation

-While not source-centric, the documentation is simple: a pile of markdown documents, turned into a static site using mkdocs.
+The documentation is a pile of markdown documents, turned into a static site using mkdocs.